anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Relational Database Service (RDS).md

 - AWS cloud optimized, claim to be 5x performance improvement than MySQL and 3x than Postgres.
 - Can have up to 15 replicas and replication process is faster than MySQL (sub 10 ms replica lag).
 - Failover is instantaneous.
-- Cost more thang RDS 20%.
+- Cost more than RDS 20%.
 - Backtrack: restore data at any point of time without using backups.
 ## Amazone RDS Proxy
 - Managed service.